 1) For Your Organization, is Programming an End or a Means to An End?

 For Ashday, the core essential product we produce and sell is programming.
 It’s our thing we do.
 As such we really want to have full ability to craft, manage, and perfect every aspect of the development ecosystem (more on this below).
 Some agencies in our industry outsource most or all of their programming needs to freelancers or subcontracted companies; we do not (and I can’t imagine wanting to).
 For organizations, small or large, whose end product is programming, a very strong case is intrinsically made for direct employment.
 If that’s you, read no further, go hire some programmers and find a way to make it work.
-(Or click over to that thing Clint wrote four years ago about tomatoes and taxonomies.)
+(Or click over to that thing Clint wrote five years ago about tomatoes and taxonomies.)

 But what if programming related actives are not your core business offering, just tangential to it or necessary for its operations?
 What if you produce electricity, or refrigerators, or news, or surgeries, or legal fees?
 And you just need programming to get that done….
 Then the next question is: